Shakthisoul2005/Norm-of-a-matrix/README.md

 print("{:.2f}".format(result))

+# Developed By : Shakthivel v
+# Register No: 24901278
 # Infinity Norm of a Matrix
 import numpy as np
 def infinity_norm(matrix):
     max_row_sum = max(sum(abs(element) for element in row)for row in matrix)